Facebook

 Type Manual, topping

 These shears are fun and comfortable to hold.
 They have a bottom loop that looks like a regular pair of scissors, but the secondary part of the handle is a curved rod with a resting place for your thumb.
-This makes these shears ergonomic and easy to use for long periods.
+These shears are ergonomic and easy to use for long periods.

-They also have a 360-degree rotating blade, so you can cut at any angle you choose.
+They also have a 360-degree rotating blade so that you can cut at any angle.
 The blade and handle design put you in charge of the tool.
 This allows you to make the most precise cuts you want, ensuring beautiful attention to detail in your yard.

 They’re designed with various tasks in mind: trimming grass, cutting around trees, flower beds, and sidewalks.
 If you’re looking for a manual pair of shears to create crisp, neat edges — then look no further than these.